cocotb/cocotb/documentation/source/simulator_support.rst

     EXTRA_ARGS += --trace-fst --trace-structs -CFLAGS -DVM_TRACE_FST

-instead.
 The resulting file will be ``dump.fst`` and can be opened by ``gtkwave dump.fst``.
-Please note that you should use the most recent versions of verilator and gtkwave for FST to be properly supported with acceptable performance.
+Note only the most recent versions of gtkwave and verilator support the FST format.

 .. _sim-verilator-issues: